-Louise acquired a car on 1 July 2014.
-During both 2014-15 and 2015-16, Louise used the logbook method to work out her deductions for car expenses.
-She sold her car for \$24,500 on 30 June 2016.
+Louise acquired a car on 1 July 2015.
+During both 2015-16 and 2016-17, Louise used the logbook method to work out her deductions for car expenses.
+She sold her car for \$24,500 on 30 June 2017.
 At that time, the adjustable value of the car was \$18,200.

 If Louise's logbook showed that the level of her business use was 40%, her balancing adjustment amount would be \$2,520.
-This is 40% of the difference between the termination value and the adjustable value of the car ($$6,300 \times 40\% = $2,520$).
+This is 40% of the difference between the termination value and the adjustable value of the car ( $$6,300 \times 40\% = $2,520$ ).
 Louise must include the amount of \$2,520 in her assessable income.

-If you have only used the cents per kilometre method of claiming car expenses, no balancing adjustment amount arises because the decline in value of the car is not worked out separately under this method.
-The decline in value is taken into account as part of the calculation of the car expenses.
+If you have only used the cents per kilometre method of claiming car expenses, no balancing adjustment amount arises.
+This is because the decline in value of the car is already taken into account as part of the calculation of the car expenses.

-However, you may need to include a balancing adjustment amount in your assessable income or claim a deduction in relation to that amount for a balancing adjustment event, which occur at or after the start of the 2015-16 income year if:
+However, you may need to include a balancing adjustment amount in your assessable income or claim a deduction in relation to that amount for a balancing adjustment event, which occur at or after the start of 2016-17 if:

-- you switch between the cents per kilometre method and the logbook method of claiming car expenses before 1 July 2015 - you acquired a car before 1 July 2015 and you used the 12% of original value method for claiming car expense deductions for one or more earlier income years.
+- you switch between the cents per kilometre method and the logbook method of claiming car expenses before 1 July 2016 - you acquired a car before 1 July 2016 and you used the 12% of original value method for claiming car expense deductions for one or more earlier income years.